 To learn Data Analytics, one must strive for excellence in moving forward on a specific learning path.
 This would include the possession of necessary qualifications, cultivation of requisite skills and adopting the different roles and responsibilities, correspondent to the position of a Data Analyst.

 In general, the role of a data analyst would include the following responsibilities:

-Consequently, one can learn Data Analytics, by involving oneself inappropriate academic courses which help in the cultivation of specific skills.
-Some of these are:
+Consequently, one can learn Data Analytics, by involving oneself in inappropriate academic courses which help in the cultivation of specific skills.